-The baking soda helps to break down acid and absorb excess liquids and odors.
+The baking soda helps to break down acid and absorb any leftover liquids and odors.
 If you have any essential oils leftover from your DIY cleaner, add them to the baking soda before you layer it on.
 This will add a fresh, clean scent.

-A cordless hand vacuum cleaner works the best.
-However, you can also use a broom (the clean up will just be a little messier).
+A cordless hand vacuum cleaner works best for this, but you can also use a broom.
+(The cleanup will just be a little messier.)

 Now that you’ve cleaned one side, it’s time to do the other.
 Flip your mattress and repeat steps 1-8 and you’ll have a perfectly clean mattress.

 A good rule of thumb is to flip your mattress every three months to prevent sagging.
 However, if you have a Casper mattress, you don’t need to flip it.
 If you sleep on one side of the bed or sleep with a partner that is significantly heavier than you, then you should rotate the bed 180 degrees every three to six months.

 Freshening up your mattress is pretty straightforward, but things may get more complicated if you’re wondering how to clean mattress stains off your bed.
 Check out our tips for how to clean common types of mattress stains.

 Since blood can clot, getting blood out of your bedding is no easy task.
 If you’ve noticed a blood stain, you should try to remedy the situation as quickly as possible.